-To back up, squeeze both drive levers into the reverse position.
+For Reverse: Squeeze both drive levers into the reverse position.

 For smooth operation of this machine, avoid quick, jerky movements of the drive levers.
 Move the drive levers smoothly and deliberately.

 - 4.3.6 To Stop: Squeeze drive levers back to the "neutral" position.
 Move neutral lock latches into the "neutral lock" position and release drive levers.
 Move the speed control lever to the neutral position. - 4.3.7 PTO Engagement: